Jan de Vries (Canadian Army soldier): Philanthropy

+De Vries was a member of the Royal Canadian Legion for 40 years.
 Additionally, de Vries served on the Advisory Board of the Canadian Airborne Forces Museum as well as on the Board of the Canadian Airborne Forces Association.
 His efforts contributed to the successful opening of the Juno Beach Centre.
 As a founding member of the Living History Speakers Bureau and a member of the Dominion Institute Memory Project, de Vries also regularly spoke to school children and cadet groups, including the Cadet Basic Parachutist Course, regarding Canadian contributions during World War II.

 Also, in 2004, de Vries was Honorary Chairman of the Corporal Frederick Topham Victoria Cross fundraising project.
 Because of this fundraiser, all of Topham's medals are displayed at the Canadian War Museum, including his Victoria Cross.
 He was a Patron of the Victoria Cross Trust.